auth0/docs/articles/logout/index.md

 In order to avoid validation errors, make sure that you include the protocol part of the URL.
 For example, setting the value to `*.example.com` will result in a validation error, so you should use `http://*.example.com` instead.
 :::

-#### Limitations
+### Limitations

 * The validation of URLs provided as values to the `returnTo` parameter, the querystring, and hash information provided as part of the URL are not taken into account.

-* The `returnTo` parameter does not work with all social providers.
-Please check your social provider's settings to ensure that they will accept the `redirectTo` parameter.
+* The behavior of federated logouts with social providers is inconsistent.
+Each provider will handle the `returnTo` parameter differently and for some it will not work.
+Please check your social provider's settings to ensure that they will accept the `returnTo` parameter and how it will behave.

 * The URLs provided in the **Allowed Logout URLs** list are case-sensitive, so the URL used for logouts must match the case of the logout URL configured on the dashboard.
 However, do note that the scheme and host parts are case insensitive.
 For example, if your URL is `http://www.Example.Com/FooHoo.html`, the `http://www.Example.Com` portion is case insensitive, while the `FooHoo.html` portion is case sensitive.